jsturtridge/scripts/README.md

 ## Create OF task in Inbox

 Used in Mail.app and called via Mail ActOn to create a new task within OmniFocus along with the URL of the mail message in the notes field.
+This script needs to be placed within Mail.app's Sandbox (/Users/username/Library/Application Scripts/com.apple.mail)